Ian Marter: Author

 Marter remained involved with Doctor Who after his departure from the regular cast.
-He co-wrote the script for a feature film version, provisionally titled Doctor Who Meets Scratchman (also known as Doctor Who and the Big Game), in collaboration with Baker and director James Hill; due to a lack of funding, the project was ultimately abandoned.
-Marter's plot concerned Baker's Doctor coming face to face with Scratchman (an ancient term for the Devil); the finale was to have been acted out on a colossal pinball table, with the holes in the table being portals to other dimensions.
-Eventually, in 2019, a novelization of this story by Baker and James Goss, simply titled Scratchman, was released by BBC Books, dedicated to Marter (ISBN 978-1785943904).
+He co-wrote the script for a Doctor Who feature film, titled Doctor Who Meets Scratchman (also known as Doctor Who and the Big Game), in collaboration with Baker and director James Hill.
+Due to a lack of funding, the project was ultimately abandoned.
+Marter's plot concerned Baker's Doctor coming face to face with Scratchman (an ancient term for the Devil).
+The finale was to have been acted out on a colossal pinball table, with the holes in the table being portals to other dimensions.
+Eventually, in 2019, a novelisation of this story by Baker and James Goss, simply titled Scratchman, was released by BBC Books, dedicated to Marter.

 Marter later became involved with the writing of novelisations of Doctor Who TV serials for Target Books, penning nine such adaptations in the late 1970s and early 1980s.
 Marter's novelisations were somewhat controversial, most notably when the word "bastard" appeared in his novelisation of the 1967 story The Enemy of the World.
 The last of Marter's Doctor Who novelisations was The Rescue, which had to be completed by range editor Nigel Robinson due to Marter's unexpected death.
 Marter was one of a small group of Doctor Who actors to write licensed fiction based on the series.

 Marter also wrote an original spin-off novel for Target, Harry Sullivan's War, featuring the return of his character, which was published in 1986 and was one of the earliest original Doctor Who-related novels to be released.
 Marter had been planning both a sequel to this novel and an adaptation of his unused Doctor Who Meets Scratchman script at the time of his death.